 Coverages that you acquire and coverage limits

 As you see from the cost table above, different coverages cost differently.
-Some coverage is a lot more expensive than the others.
-For handyman, workers comp insurance is particularly very expensive because a handyman can do simple painting job, but can also do dangerous roofing and tree trimming work.
-The more coverages you need, the higher premiums you’ll pay.
+Some coverage is a lot more expensive than others.
+For a handyman, workers comp insurance is particularly very expensive because a handyman can do a simple painting job, but can also do dangerous roofing and tree trimming work.
+The more coverage you need, the higher premiums you’ll pay.
 Even for the same coverage, higher coverage limits will result in higher premiums.

 Business size and the number of employees